Babies use their hands to explore, learn about and interact with the social and physical world they live in.

 In this article I describe all the different ways babies use their hands and provide pointers to identifying your baby's abilities as well as the movement tasks for which they that they may need extra practice to master.
 If you feel that your baby's hand (fine motor) development is lagging behind, and especially if one hand seems to be weak it is important to get a referral for an occupational or physical therapy assessment.
 Doctors often have a wait-and-see policy, but this is a really bad idea because rich and varied early experience of using the hands to explore and interact with the environment is important for more complex hand function as well as language and cognitive development.

 Taking time to observe your baby's hand actions

-You can observe your baby's hand actions when she/he is sitting in a reclining seat, bouncy chair , a feeding chair or sitting on the floor with some support if necessary.
+You can observe your baby's hand actions when they are sitting in a reclining seat, bouncy chair , a feeding chair or sitting on the floor with some support if needed.

 The important thing is that your baby's trunk should be well supported so that the arms can be moved without disturbing the baby's balance.

-If your baby is sitting independently, but the balance is not quite secure, it helps to put a 10 cm high weighted box or foam block on either side of the hips.
+If your baby is sitting independently, but the balance is not quite secure, it helps to put a 10 cm high foam block or firm sofa cushion either side of the hips.

-Sit opposite your baby so that she communicate easily you and can watch your actions.
+Sit opposite your baby so that you can communicate with each other and you can observe their actions.

 Rubbing, scratching, patting and grabbing

 Babies often rub their hands across, or scratch new and interesting surfaces, their clothing and own bodies.
 These actions provide your baby with information about the texture and softness or hardness, of surfaces and materials around them.